 The accompanying combined and consolidated financial statements include allocations for various general administrative expenses of Qibutianxia which related to the Group's business.
 These expenses consist primarily of payroll of senior management and shared rental expenses.
 These allocations were made using a proportionate cost allocation method.
 The payroll expenses were allocated based on the actual time spent on the provision of services attributable to the Group, and the shared rental expenses were allocated based on the actual usage of the building among each business of Qibutianxia.
 The management believes these allocations are reasonable.
-Total expenses allocated from Qibutianxia to the Group are RMB10,580, RMB 17,512 and RMB 32,015 for the period from the inception date of July 25, 2016 to December 31, 2016, and the years ended 2017 and 2018, respectively.
+Total expenses allocated from Qibutianxia to the Group are RMB 17,512, RMB 32,015 and RMB 3,230 for the years ended 2017, 2018 and 2019, respectively.